GavinSoftware/osu-silver/README.md

 # osu-silver
-osu!silver is a internal AIO osu! mod menu, written in C++ and C#.
+osu!silver is a external AIO osu! mod menu, written in C#.

 ## NOTE: This repository is only for reporting issues.